Skip to content

 Organizing on the Ground for BLM: A Gay Mixed Black and Mexican Perspective

-November 18, 2020Jesus Smith On the Ground Leave a comment
+November 18, 2020Jesus Smith Black Lives Matter Series, On the Ground, Special Series, Trans and Queer One comment

 Growing up in El Paso, TX (EPT) and embodying three marginalized identities—gay, Black and Mexican—made me acutely aware of the